 Remember, you can connect Pipefy to whatever ERP systems you want, like NetSuite, Oracle, Sage, Quickbooks, and others.
 This way, the accounting tasks can happen in the other software and all the financial management inside Pipefy.

-3. How to keep an eye on the key metrics for Finance
+How to keep an eye on the key finance metrics

 In any financial process, it is essential to have control of expenses, watch over the budget of the teams and the company, and have an accessible history of the transactions carried out.
 For the reimbursement process, it is valid to pay attention to metrics such as: